-TASKS KEY ELEMENTS Fix the objectives Why is this project being developed? • Persona mare calf sufficient in energy Become more seti-sufficient in energy Deduce the energy bill Reduce the energy bit Protect accient access increases Protect against energy price increases Sell energy and make money On a the manager of access and attack Own the means of energy production Analyse the general Policies related to investment and renewable energy framework of the project ○ Financial incentives RE Support Mechanisms: FIT, Net metering, etc. Select the RE technology Issues to be considered: Type of energy needed (electricity, heat) Availability and type of local renewable resources Maturity and competitiveness of RE technologies Stakeholder analysis $igodoldsymbol{ imes}$ Identification of the parties involved in the project and their relative influences ○ Communication Select a site Identification of the site(s) suitable for the selected RE technology (key: location, quality of renewable resources, access, grid connection) Initial assessment of project viability First estimation of the cost of the project and the amount of energy likely to be generated
+TASKS KEY ELEMENTS Fix the objectives Why is this project being developed? • Become more self-sufficient in energy • Reduce the energy bill Protect against energy price increases Sell energy and make money Own the means of energy production Analyse the general Policies related to investment and renewable energy framework of the project O Financial incentives RE Support Mechanisms: FIT, Net metering, etc. Select the RE technology Issues to be considered: Type of energy needed (electricity, heat) Availability and type of local renewable resources Maturity and competitiveness of RE technologies Stakeholder analysis Identification of the parties involved in the project and their relative influences O Communication Select a site Identification of the site(s) suitable for the selected RE technology (key: location, quality of renewable resources, access, grid connection) Initial assessment of project viability First estimation of the cost of the project and the amount of energy likely to be generated